rholder/laptop-sleep-tool/README.md

 [![License](https://img.shields.io/badge/license-apache%202.0-brightgreen.svg)](https://github.com/rholder/laptop-sleep-tool/blob/master/LICENSE)
 # laptop-sleep-tool

 Use `laptop-sleep-tool` to show and optionally set a few sleep mode parameters on modern Linux kernels.
 I wrote this to quickly diagnose and check the sleep settings on laptops without having to remember which file needs to be manipulated.
+By itself, it does NOT permanently set the sleep mode so changes made will not persist across reboots.
+With this tool, one can check the current setting, switch back and forth between settings, and test whether the sleep modes are performing correctly.

-It's been tested mostly on a few varieties of Dell XPS 13 laptops with Ubuntu 18.04 and the `4.15.x` kernel but probably works on a bunch of other hardware, too.
+It's been tested mostly on a few varieties of Dell XPS 13 laptops that were experiencing high battery drain during sleep using the default settings from Ubuntu 18.04 and the `4.15.x` kernel.
+It probably works on a bunch of other hardware, too.

 ## Features
 * Show current memory sleep setting